pankaj90382/TSAI-2/S11/README.md

 ## Results

-Since the model was trained on a very small dataset (due to limitations on google colab), the results are not very accurate.
+Since the model was trained on a very small dataset like IWSLT (International Workshop on Spoken Language) Data Set(due to limitations on google colab), the results are not very accurate.

 ### Input Sentence